ngaskill/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/03-using-views-in-android-screenlets.markdown

   [Westeros Bank](https://github.com/liferay/liferay-screens/tree/master/android/samples/bankofwesteros)
   demo app.

-To use a view set in your screenlet, specify its name as the `liferay:layoutId` property value in your app's layout XML.
-This is shown in the following
+To use a view set in your screenlet, specify its name using the `liferay:layoutId` property in your app's layout XML.
+This is shown in the following screenshot:
-screenshot:

 ![Figure 1: You can set a screenlet's layout via its `liferay:layoutId` attribute.](../../images/screens-android-layoutid-xml.png)